snowch/movie-recommender-demo/web_app/README.md

  - Create a Cloudant service in Bluemix.
  - Create the file etc/cloudant_vcap.json (see cloudant_vcap.json_template)

   Optional:

+ - Create a MessageHub service in Bluemix.
+ - Create the file etc/messagehub_vcap.json (see messagehub_vcap.json_template)
+ - Edit manifest.yml to uncomment the messagehub configuration
+ - When the web application gets deployed, a topic 'movie_ratings' will be created for you

+ Optional:

  - Create a Redis service in Bluemix.